mozman/ezdxf/docs/source/dxfentities/mpolygon.rst

 MPOLYGON also represents the boundary paths as visible graphical objects.

 Hatch patterns are supported, but the hatch style tag is not supported.
+Background color for pattern fillings is supported, set background color by property :attr:`MPolygon.bgcolor` as RGB tuple.

 .. seealso::